Wrench raises $4 million to bring auto repairs to your door

 Madrona’s Managing Director Len Jordan said, “This is a big market that hasn’t changed much in probably 100 years.
 What we specifically like about Wrench is that they provide a managed service, owning the customer experience from the moment you ask to have your car repaired until you are happy with the service and pay your bill.”

 Other startups have cropped up to offer auto repairs in your own driveway, including: YourMechanic and Fiix in the US.
-But in Petersen’s view, these are more like classic, peer-to-peer marketplaces that help qualified mechanics find flexible, freelance work.
+But in Petersen’s view, these are more like classic, peer-to-peer marketplaces that help qualified mechanics find flexible freelance work.

 We asked Petersen if he’s worried about the fact that fewer people are getting their drivers’ licenses these days.
 “Somebody has to own all those ride-share and self-driving vehicles,” the CEO said.
 Wrench actually does a portion of its business with corporate clients.
 For example, it has a partnership with Lyft in Seattle, and provides inspections for new drivers before they are on-boarded in that market.